f

 How to create a project

-Adding a new project
+Creating a new project

-Adding a project from all projects list
+Creating a project from followed projects list

 But that’s not all.
 You can also open a task, tap on its project attribute, and create a new project directly there.